KateChantha/resort-content/README.md

 - move/ omit .roomsHero style in App.css (line 160) and move those styles to StyledHero.js instead.
 - in StyledHero.js, we now can dinamically render hero image through props that pass from parent component-> RoomInfo.js (which gets room data from context)
 - NOTE: notice that, in StyledHero.js and RoomInfo.js, both set a fallback default image which is over-kill to do so.
 We can actually set the default image only one place.
 Here just to demostarte how to set the dafault image.

+8. TODO: in each page, replaced Hero component by styledHero and then romove/ omit .roomsHero in App.css (line 160).